-All references to ALOE VERA pertain to the Medicinal Aloe varieties Barbadensis
+References to ALOE VERA on our site pertain to the Medicinal Aloe varieties Barbadensis

 DON'T BE DOOPED!

 The Aloe Vera labelled plants sold at numerous retailers, plant stores and nurseries throughout NZ are not the True Medicinal Aloe Vera despite the claim of their tags.
-They are not used by the Health and Skin-care industries. .......more
+They are not used by the Health and Skin-care industries and in most cases are toxic. .......more

 The Myth and

 The two popular synonyms that appear often in regards to the Aloe Vera plant are The Silent Healer and The Miracle Plant.

 There are over 500 varieties of aloe throughout the world.
 Of these only three have the Health properties the name Aloe Vera is renown for.